• Art Magazine

 The oldest (extant) book in German is considered to be the Abrogans; among the first books known to us are, besides those already mentioned, for example the Malberg Glosses in the Lex Salica (from 750), the Hammelburg and Würzburg Mark descriptions (777 and 779), the Wessobrunn Prayer (around 790), the Old High German Isidor (around 790) and the Weissenburg Catechism (end of the 8th century).

-developed German-language monastic literature with evident literary self-confidence, mostly based on Latin epic poetry, and was immensely important for the development of the German language.
+In the 9th century, a German-language monastic literature developed with evident literary self-confidence, mostly based on Latin epic poetry, and was immensely important for the development of the German language.
 Famous examples include the biblical epics, the Heliand (Old Saxon, written around 830 still in traditional alliterative verse) and the Liber Evangeliiorum (Book of Gospels) by Otfrid of Weissenburg, which towards the end of the 9th century was already written in the "modern" end rhyming verse.

 Other important vernacular texts from this period include the “Kassel Conversations” (argumentation aids for priests, around 810), the “Old High German Tatian” (translation of Tatian’s Gospel Harmony, around 830), the Strasbourg Oaths (a treaty between rulers dated February 14, 842, in Old High German and Old French), the Petruslied (the oldest known German hymn, around 880), the Muspilli (alliterary poem about the end of the world, around 870), the martyr story “Georgslied” (around 880), and the Ludwigslied (a praise of a prince, around 881/882).